 It's often possible to pull metrics from a serverless environment into a security information and event management (SIEM).
 But most legacy SIEM tools were not designed to detect anomalous behavior within event-driven frameworks.
 For example, conventional SIEMs might mark a process that runs briefly and then stops as an anomaly because that type of behavior is not typical on conventional infrastructure -- even though it is entirely normal for a serverless function.
 Customize SIEM policies to help a security analytics system understand serverless, or adopt a detection tool designed specifically for serverless security, such as PureSec or Twistlock.

-These policies are useful starting points for serverless security, but don't exclusively rely on vendor-supplied configurations to control serverless resources.
+And while these policies are useful starting points for serverless security, don't rely exclusively on vendor-supplied configurations to control your serverless resources.
 That's because they are a default option for general purposes and aren't designed to meet your specific needs.
-Also, attackers know the default configuration, so they can more find potential attack vectors.
+Also, attackers know the default configuration, so they can more easily find potential attack vectors.